-We point out that the lack of exposure to the air at this latitude is an advantage at the moment.
-But there is also a warning about rising water temperatures.
+We point out that the lack of exposure to air at this latitude is currently an advantage (compared with an intertidal population).
+But the same paragraph also warns of rising water temperatures and the potential need for adaptation.

 Lines 386-387.
 I do not see the similarity in between AC and GM AND TH.
 AC is a type 2 (typical from light limited environments) and DH and TH have shorter leaves and less light restrictions.
 Please explain better.